oktadev/okta-java-records-example/README.md

 # Java Records - A WebFlux and Spring Data Example

-This repository contains all the code for the Java Records tutorial, illustrating how records can be used for building REST APIs and database queries.
+This repository contains all the code for our Java Records tutorial, illustrating how records can be used for building REST APIs and database queries.

-This repository contains the completed code for [Java Records: A WebFlux and Spring Data Example](http://developer.okta.com/blog/2021/11/05/java-records).
-Please read the blog post to see how it was created.
+Please read [Java Records: A WebFlux and Spring Data Example](http://developer.okta.com/blog/2021/11/05/java-records) to see how it was created.

 **Prerequisites**: